Leaving Japan Temporarily? Your FAQs Answered [Updated 2023]

 Japan Post has a well-documented English language page that explains their Express Mail Service (EMS), which is “the fastest international mail service for sending up to 30 kg,” typically delivered between 2 to 4 days.
 Airmail is the second fastest option, with parcel delivery within 6 to 8 days.
 Economy Airmail delivers within 2 to 3 weeks.

-Price: Depends on country and weight of your parcel, but let’s say you’re shipping a 10 kg box from Tokyo to the UK using EMS.
-This will cost ¥21,600 and delivery will be within 2 days.
+Price: Depends on the country and weight of your parcel.
+If you’re shipping from Tokyo to the US, it will cost ¥23,500 for a 10 kg box and will delivered within 4 days.
 Go here for Japan Post’s international price calculator.

 In what cases do foreign residents need a re-entry permit for Japan?